English Master's Student Wins Prestigious Fellowship

 “I have been a fan of Lovecraft's work since I was a first-year high school student," Fetters said.
 "I decided I want to read all his works and write about them.
 He is really one of the reasons I ended up studying literature."

-Fetters begins his two-month fellowship on July 1.
+Fetters began his two-month fellowship on July 1.
 The research and findings he compiles during that time will be summarized in a presentation at the conclusion of the fellowship.
 "The intention is to use archival material to develop a project for presentation at a public lecture alongside a panel with other Lovecraft scholars," Fetters said.

 "The project I pitched to the committee this year is titled 'Lovecraft's Dark Continent: At the Mountains of Madness and Antarctic Literature.'
 I'm interested in looking at why Lovecraft chose Antarctica as the setting for his only novel, At the Mountains of Madness."